KevinLam2980/KevinLam2980/README.md

 ### Hello there! 👨🏻‍💻 👋🏽

 I'm Kevin!
 I am a full stack web developer.
-I love playing with algorithms, desigining front end UI, and building back end APIs.
+I am passionate about crafting clear, beautiful, and inviting user orientated front end UI.
+I love to explore new and interesting technologies for both the front and back end.
+Currently I am dipping my toes by building a full stack e-commerce web application utilizing
+Vue.js, Bootstrap, Firebase, and Stripe.

 Email: kev2980@gmail.com